Guide

 Output quality and coding or tool use

 For writing code, following instructions, or using tools, quality matters more than the last bit of token speed.
-The best choice is usually the strongest model that still stays comfortable on the GPU, not the one with the highest raw throughput.
+The best choice is usually the strongest model that still stays comfortable on the GPU.

-- Coding or tool use: pick the highest-quality model that still leaves room for context and runtime overhead.
+• Coding or tool use: pick a high-quality ~20B parameter model that still leaves room for context and runtime overhead.

-- Balanced chat: stay with the model that gives the best mix of quality and speed.
+• Balanced chat: stay with the model that gives the best mix of quality and speed, such as gpt-oss:20b.

 Section 3